+The following RENEWABLE REQUIREMENTS DOCUMENTATION must be completed in order to receive a clinical assignment and to be cleared to register for the

+Semester

+The following documents must be submitted

+1. Certificate of Insurance

+Purchase at: www.hpso.com.
+Must be valid at least through

+- 2. Copy of CPR card for Basic Life Support, with first year on card valid at least through - 3.
+Current TB immunization record valid at least through

+Requirements for Submitting Forms

+1. Deadline:

-The following RENEWABLE REQUIREMENTS DOCUMENTATION must be completed in order to receive a clinical assignment and to be cleared to register for the Semester The following documents must be submitted 1.
-Certificate of Insurance Purchase at: www.hpso.com.
-Must be valid at least through 2.
-Copy of CPR card for Basic Life Support, with first year on card valid at least through 3.
-Current TB immunization record valid at least through Requirements for Submitting Forms Deadline: Upload renewable requirement documentation to your CastleBranch account I understand that I am responsible for submitting the correct type of documentation and will consult the Student Handbook and/or Health Science staff for clarification, if in doubt.
-I understand that failure to submit my documentation by the due date will prevent clinical attendance in continue in the program.
+2. Upload renewable requirement documentation to your CastleBranch account

+I understand that I am responsible for submitting the correct type of documentation and will consult the Student Handbook and/or Health Science staff for clarification, if in doubt.

+I understand that failure to submit my documentation by the due date will prevent clinical attendance in , and there will be no provisions for "make-ups".
+I understand I will need to apply for reentry to continue in the program.
 Reentry forms can be found in the Student Handbook.

+Signed